2004 Australian federal election: "Who do you trust?"

-Labor starts ahead in national opinion polls
+Initial polling

 The campaign began with Labor leading in all published national opinion polls.
 On 31 August, Newspoll published in The Australian newspaper gave Labor a lead of 52% to 48% nationwide, which would translate into a comfortable win for Labor in terms of seats.
 Most commentators, however, expected the election to be very close, pointing out that Labor was also ahead in the polls at the comparable point of the 1998 election, which Howard won.

 Howard had also consistently out-polled Latham as preferred prime minister by an average of 11.7 percentage points in polls taken this year.

-After the first week, the Coalition draws ahead

 After the first week of campaigning, a Newspoll conducted for News Corporation newspapers indicated that the Coalition held a lead on a two-party-preferred basis of 52% to 48% in the government's 12 most marginal held seats.
 To secure government in its own right, Labor needed to win twelve more seats than in the 2001 election.
 In the same poll, John Howard increased his lead over Mark Latham as preferred prime minister by four points.
 The Taverner Research poll conducted for The Sun-Herald newspaper revealed that younger voters were more likely to support Labor, with 41% of those aged 18 to 24 supporting Labor, compared with 36% who support the Coalition.

-A terrorist attack on the Australian embassy in Jakarta marks the second week
+Jakarta embassy bombing

 On 9 September, during the second week of campaigning the election was rocked by a terrorist attack on the Australian embassy in Jakarta, Indonesia.
 John Howard expressed his "utter dismay at this event" and dispatched Foreign Minister Alexander Downer to Jakarta to assist in the investigation.
 Mark Latham committed the Labor party's "full support to all efforts by the Australian and Indonesian governments to ensure that happens".
 The parties reached an agreement that campaigning would cease for 10 September out of respect for the victims of this attack and that this would be in addition to the cessation of campaigning already agreed upon for 11 September in remembrance of the terrorist attacks in 2001.